Online events accessibility guide

-You ideally want any purely visual content to be adequately described to blind people, and to add live captioning and sign language interpretation appropriate to the region.
+You ideally want any purely visual content to be adequately described to blind people, and to add live captioning.
+If possible, sign language interpretation appropriate to the region will also help some people access the content.
 Some of these things can be expensive, but there are things that even small events can do.
 Event organisers should be sure to factor the costs into the budget and sponsorship packages.

 Sign language interpretation is also typically expensive for event organisers, since your only option is to hire a translator.

 6. Optimise bandwidth for better quality presentations